Ryan-B1yth/be-mindful/README.md

 - Hamburger menu made with help from [Kevin Powell](https://www.youtube.com/watch?v=8QKOaTYvYUA&ab_channel=KevinPowell).

-- Tutor support at Code Institute for all their support throught.
+- Tutor support at Code Institute for all their support throughout.

 - Friends and family for viewing the site and giving feedback.